 for bodily injury from disease, $500,000 – each policy limit.

 Commercial General Liability Insurance.
 The Commercial General Liability Insurance policy must cover liability arising from premises, operations, independent contractors, products-completed operations, personal injury and advertising injury, and liability assumed under an insured contract, including the tort liability of another assumed in a business contract.
-Limits of liability must be not less than $1,000,000 for any occurrence.
+Limits of liability must be $1,000,000 for any occurrence.
 “Claims made” policies are not acceptable.

 Excess Liability Insurance.
-The Excess Liability coverage will be for a minimum of $1,000,000.
-The limit of liability under this insurance may be increased to satisfy the minimum limit requirements under the Commercial General Liability and Employer’s Liability Insurances.
+The Excess Liability coverage will be for $1,000,000.
+The limit of liability under this insurance may be increased to satisfy the limit requirements under the Commercial General Liability and Employer’s Liability Insurances.

 8.2 Waiver of Subrogation.
 Contractor hereby waives and will cause its insurers to waive all rights of subrogation that Contractor or its insurers may have against Citizens, Citizens’ agents, or Citizens’ employees.